I'm so glad you're here

 I didn't care.
 Nothing stopped me.
 I went deeper.

-I went further, and through embodiment and psychosomatics, I discovered what I had been missing all along.
+I went deeper - and through the language of the body, through movement, sensation and symbolic illness - I uncovered what I’d been missing all along.

 The glow after the shadow

-Even now, standing on the other side of it, my mission and dream remain unchanged.
+Even now, standing on the other side of it, my mission remains unchanged.

-From as early as I can remember, I’ve been asking the big questions—about existence, the creation of life, and the mysteries woven into the fabric of Hinduism that have always fascinated me.
+From as early as I can remember, I’ve been asking the big questions - about existence, creation, and the quiet, mysterious rhythm that pulses through the Universe.

 Because deep down, isn’t that what we’re all seeking?